dyne/Zenroom/docs/pages/zencode-list.md

 [](../_media/zencode_utterances.yaml ':include :fragment=when :type=code yaml')

-with the `simple` extension the following statementa are valid
+with the `ecdh` extension the following statementa are valid

 [](../_media/zencode_utterances.yaml ':include :fragment=simple_when :type=code yaml')